 How Are Cavities Treated?

-Once a cavities has formed, it is usually treated by your dentist with a filling in which your dentist reinforces the holes or weakened areas in tooth enamel with various substances.
+Once a cavities has formed, it is usually treated by your dentist with a dental filling in which your dentist reinforces the holes or weakened areas in tooth enamel with various substances.
 This halts the tooth decay and blocks bacteria, denying it access to the exposed part of the tooth.
 Your dentist can create fillings from composite resin, amalgamated metals, gold, silver or glass ionomer.
 Your Lanier Family dentist will consult with you to decide which route would work best for your teeth.

 It’s often much simpler to prevent something from happening then fix it once it has broken.
 It’s the same with cavities.
 Brushing after meals or at least twice daily with a fluoride toothpaste is recommended by dentists to remove the plaque and prevent tooth decay.
 Dentists also recommend cutting down on sugary and starchy foods and keeping yourself properly hydrated since a dry mouth can accelerate the acidic breakdown of your teeth.